Tips for Home Water Conservation This Summer

 Bathroom Water Saving Tips

 Toilet: Depending on the type of toilet, each pull of the handle can down several gallons of water, so don't flush just for the sake of getting rid of a dirty tissue.
 A waste basket is for trash so only flush when necessary.
+If your entire bathroom plumbing system might need declogging, a professional plumber will have the proper equipment to handle the job.

 Brushing teeth: There’s no need to keep the water running when brushing teeth.
 Like washing dishes turn it on when you need to rinse.
 When left on the water is simply being wasted down the drain.